noisepy/NoisePy/tutorials/README.md

 # NoisePy CLI Tutorial

 NoisePy provides a CLI (command line interface) for running processing jobs.
-This tutorial works through the same tasks as the **Noisepy Colab Tutorial** from the `tutorials/get_started.ipynb` Jupyter Notebook.
+This tutorial works through the same tasks as the **Noisepy Colab Tutorial** from the [get_started.ipynb](get_started.ipynb) Jupyter Notebook.

 NOTE: The `tutorials/cli/config.yml` file contains the parameters being used throughout the tutorial.
 All commands are meant to be run from the `tutorials/cli` directory.